gazoscalvertos/Hass-Custom-Alarm/README.md

 This is very much a community project so if you wish to chip in then please do!!
 I could really use a CSS, animation, design guru to make this look amazing.
 Also please feel free to leave comments, suggestions, enhancements and fixes!!

 ### Changelog
+- (19/11/17) Added optional perimeter mode (activates a 'perimeter' group only) which could also ne known as 'Home Day' mode.
+Added weather sensor into status bar (You must have dark sky weather component enabled specifically sensor.dark_sky_summary), added 0 to code panel.
 - (13/11/17) Added sample automation.yaml.
 Fixed GUI issues with groups.
 Outlined base code for 'Perimeter mode'
 - (12/11/17) You can now use either homemodeignore or notathome group title for sensors that need to be ignored during home mode
 - (12/11/17) Added a check (displays open sensors in highlighted group) for open sensors when setting alarm (changes button text to override alarm). **NOTE** override in alarm.yaml isn't quite ready yet and you will still need to manually override via the button in the interface for now.